idealley/cloudcms-laravel/README.md

                     ->addParams(['size' => '400'])
                     ->set();

 We need to get the path programatically.
 You can chain any params as per [the documentation](https://www.cloudcms.com/documentation/application-server/services/node-urls.html)

+Do not forget to add these values in your .env file

+        CC_CLIENT_KEY=
+        CC_CLIENT_SECRET=
+        CC_USERNAME=
+        CC_PASSWORD=